On groups of $I$-type and involutive Yang-Baxter groups: Definitions

 acts on

 and the 1-cocycle $\pi$ determines a 1-cocycle

 which is bijective as well.
-The finite group $G_0$ is termed {\it involutive Yang-Baxter}, and the triple $(G_0,A,\pi_0)$ is the $I$-datum associated to $(G,\mathbb{T}^n,\pi)$.
-It has already been noticed \cite[Theorem 2.1]{CJdR} that if $G_0$ is finite, then a bijective 1-cocycle $\pi_0\in Z^1(G_0,A)$ for some $G_0$-module $A$ (of the same cardinality) is always associated to some $I$-datum $(G,\mathbb{T}^n,\pi)$.
+The finite group $G_0$ is termed {\it involutive Yang-Baxter}, and the triple $(G_0,A,\pi_0)$ is the {\it associated $I$-datum} with respect to the given $I$-datum $(G,\mathbb{Z}^n,\pi)$.
+It has already been noticed \cite[Theorem 2.1]{CJdR} that a bijective 1-cocycle $\pi_0\in Z^1(G_0,A)$ from any finite group $G_0$ to a $G_0$-module $A$ (of the same cardinality) is always associated to some $I$-datum $(G,\mathbb{Z}^n,\pi)$.
 Then an I-datum is also sufficient for a finite group to be IYB.
 Note that other choice of a 1-cocycle cohomologous to $\pi$ in \eqref{projcoc} yields, in turn, a 1-cocycle cohomologous to $\pi_0$ in \eqref{defpi0}.

 We remark that $I$-data $(G_0,A,\pi_0)$ on a finite group $G_0$ were used to construct {\it non-degenerate} classes in $H^2(\mathcal{G},\C^*)$ for the semi-direct product $\mathcal{G}=\ach\rtimes G_0$ \cite{eg2,eg3} or, more generally, for any extension